 To fully utilise a business management dashboard software, you will need to take into consideration the possibility to duplicate and migrate your dashboards.
 This feature will enable you to connect your dashboard to a new, different data source and build a faster analysis process.
 There are some cases when you don’t want to update the current or older data source as you want to have access to your former analysis and keep the dashboard with previous data.
 In that case, updating the current data source is simply not an option.
 To save time, you can connect the new data source and migrate/duplicate the already existing dashboard.
 That way, you won’t have to rebuild an already existing dashboard but, on the contrary, simply use it with your new analysis.

-Last but not least, sharing your dashboard is critical, especially if you need to deliver up to date information quickly and accurately.
-Standard sharing options include manual exports and email reports that aren’t customisable, but there are additional, and extremely useful options such as customisable email reports per recipient or groups.
-You want to be able to deliver a report with different filters, for example, to regional sales managers only.
-A modern reporting dashboard software will enable you to easily select your recipients and deliver automated reports based on specified filters values, so you don’t need to manually export data for each team or dataset you manage.
+Of course, sharing your dashboard is critical, especially if you need to deliver up to date information quickly and accurately.
+Standard sharing options include manual exports and email reports that aren’t customisable, but there are additional, and extremely useful options such as customisable email reports per recipient or group.
+This enables you to set up a customised dashboard to be sent to a specific receiver with selected information and filters, for example, if you want to deliver a report to the regional sales managers only with the data from the past two weeks.
+A modern reporting dashboard software will enable you to easily select your recipients and deliver automated reports based on specified filters values on any time frame you require, whether daily, weekly, or monthly.
+Like this, you don’t need to manually export data for each team or dataset you manage.

 By putting data into the hands of all employees you empower each department to take accountability for their numbers and understand how they align with the company’s strategic direction.
 With the help of professional dashboarding software, you will open up the world of business analytics by granting everybody in your company access to relevant insights and creating a data-driven culture.

-That’s why we have created this list and tried to keep the research as objective as possible, considering also features identified by biggest software review pages such as capterra, g2crowd, financesonline, etc. No matter if you need a small business dashboard software or large enterprise solutions as a perfect partner in visual data management and dashboard creation, these features are a must-have if you want to thrive in today’s competitive environment.
+That’s why we have created this list and tried to keep the research as objective as possible, considering also features identified by the biggest software review pages such as Capterra, G2Crowd, FinancesOnline, etc. No matter if you need a small business dashboard software or large enterprise solutions as a perfect partner in visual data management and dashboard creation, these features are a must-have if you want to thrive in today’s competitive environment.

-At datapine, we have developed intuitive, automated, intelligent, and affordable solution that covers most of these features and you can easily test our software, book a demo or request a POC and let us create an individual dashboard just for you, completely free.
+At datapine, we have developed intuitive, automated, intelligent, and affordable solution that covers most of these features and you can easily test our software for free.
 Try datapine for a 14-day trial today, and reap great rewards tomorrow!